BibliothecaDAO/master-scroll/docs/technology/starknet.md

 # StarkNet & Validity Proofs
 ---

 Games are some of the most complex pieces of software that exist in the world.
 The Ethereum Virtual Machine (EVM) is an incredible tool for low power requirement software, however it is not suited for heavy computation (and was never designed for it).
-For true onchain realities and worlds to emerge we require a new technology, and we believe that STARKS show the greatest promise to achieve this.
+For true on-chain realities and worlds to emerge we require a new technology, and we believe that STARKS show the greatest promise to achieve this.

 StarkNet is a validity proof generalized smart contract network in which anyone can publish smart contracts.
 These smart contracts create tiny proofs which are validated by external machines.
 Once enough of these proofs have been created by the network a batch is published onto Ethereum Mainnet.
 This enables the heavy computation needed for games to be abstracted, while still retaining the security guarantee of a decentralized network, Ethereum.